Episodes (ballet): Premiere and reception

+Subsequent performances

+Graham's biographer Don McDonagh stated Graham soon lost interest in the ballet after the premiere.
+The Graham company and NYCB performed Episodes together again during NYCB's 1959 winter season, which was the last time Episodes was performed in full.
 Starting in 1960, the Balanchine choreography is presented as a standalone piece, at the time under the title Episodes II.
 Taylor appeared at the New York City Ballet for two more seasons as a guest artist to dance his solo.
 In 1961, Taylor's part in the ballet was removed.
 He was invited to join NYCB, but chose to focus on his choreographic career and his company instead.
 Henceforth, the Balanchine ballet is presented as simply Episodes.
 Other ballet companies that had performed Balanchine's Episodes include Dutch National Ballet, Scottish Ballet, Berlin Opera Ballet, National Ballet of Canada, Boston Ballet, Miami City Ballet, Suzanne Farrell Ballet and Les Grands Ballets Canadiens.

-NYCB had never danced Graham's choreography, though Kirstein did consider it.
-In 1965, Balanchine suggested Graham to revive both parts of the ballet for NYCB's fall season.
+NYCB had never danced Graham's choreography, though Kirstein did consider it as early as May 1959, potentially with Melissa Hayden taking over as Mary.
+In 1965, Balanchine suggested Graham to have both companies revive both parts of the ballet for NYCB's fall season.
 She declined due to a scheduling conflict with her company, but she was open to such revival, "I hope your invitation will stand and that it can still take place at a time when we are not burdened as at present."
 Balanchine wrote in his 1977 book Balanchine's Complete Stories of the Great Ballets, "Miss Graham's part of Episodes has unfortunately not been seen for some years.
 It is our hope that one day it will be danced again."
+Kane speculated that the main reason why the complete Episodes co-production was never revived again was the "choreographic contradictions between the two parts", in addition to "conflicting company politics, working practices and performance schedules."

 In 1980, the Graham company revived her Episodes at the Metropolitan Opera House, with the choreography significantly revised.
 Though the NYCB allowed Graham to use the original costumes by Karinska, her company used new costumes by Halston, while also using the original set by David Hays.
 This remains the only revival of Graham's Episodes.